alexander-ra/portfolioWeb/README.md

 The "Past Experience" page provides more information about my professional background as a developer.
 You'll find a list of my previous partners and a description of the projects I've worked on with them.
 I've included some key takeaways from these projects to give you a better understanding of my capabilities and the value that I can bring to your organization.

 <h2>Chess Demo</h2>
 The "Chess Demo" page is a fun way to see some of my coding skills in action.
-You can play a game of chess against the computer, or watch the computer play against itself.
+You can play a game of chess against different AI computer levels, using the Lichess.org API (You can support this open source organisation here: https://lichess.org/patron).
 The source code for this demo is available for anyone to view, so you can see the thought and care that goes into my work.

 <h2>Responsive Design</h2>
 This website was built using ReactJS and has a fully responsive design, which means it will look great and be easy to use on any device, whether you're using a desktop computer, a tablet, or a smartphone.
 You can even simulate different devices from your desktop to see the responsive design in action.
 I hope you find it informative and engaging!